 Top Five Broadband Deals for Seniors

 While getting a fair deal is top of the list, it’s not the only thing we’re going to use to measure broadband plans for seniors.
 Reliability, availability, and data amounts are all just as important.
 So we’re focusing in NBN and ADSL plans that offer at least 100GB of data.
 We’re not going to include 4G or wireless-only options, because they don’t offer the reliability that a wired connection delivers.
-But we are going to include a bundle or two in our top 5 Broadband plans for Seniors because sometimes the value they offer in other areas makes all the difference.
+But we are going to include a bundle or two in this guide because sometimes the value they offer in other areas makes all the difference.

 Telstra Entertainment Bundle

 This is the deal for seniors who want to get everything in one bundle.
 Telstra is offering a big bundle that covers broadband, home phone connection, and entertainment.
-Their aptly-named “Entertainment” bundle gives you unlimited data, pay-as-you-go calls, a Telstra Smart Modem, a Telstra TV set-top box, and a 24-month subscription to Foxtel Now.
+Their aptly-named Unlimited + Streaming bundle gives you unlimited data, pay-as-you-go calls, a Telstra Smart Modem, a Telstra TV set-top box, a Google Home Mini and a 24-month subscription to Foxtel Now.
 All for just $99/month.
 This is available on both ADSL and NBN connections.
 If you want unlimited calls to standard local numbers and Australian mobiles, that’s just another $10/month on top.
-As we mentioned in our article on how to save money without a seniors card, Telstra also offers discounts for seniors on eligible home phone services.
+As we mentioned before, Telstra also offers discounts for seniors on eligible home phone services.
 If you have a Centrelink Pension Card or a Veterans’ Affairs Pension Card, Telstra can give you discounts on some connection charges, home phone calls, and fee waivers for credit card processing fees and paper bill fees.

 Southern Phone NBN Sky Muster Standard Medium plan